cisagov/ScubaGear/README.md

 On Windows Servers, the default [execution policy](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.security/set-executionpolicy?view=powershell-5.1) is `RemoteSigned`, which will allow ScubaGear to run after the publisher (CISA) is agreed to once.

 On Windows Clients, the default execution policy is `Restricted`.
 In this case, `Set-ExecutionPolicy RemoteSigned` should be invoked to permit ScubaGear to run.

-In ScubaGear version 0.2.1 and earlier, running `Unblock-File` on the ScubaGear folder may be required.
-See [here](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.utility/unblock-file?view=powershell-5.1) for more information.